 Classmates (8T5) and friends of the late Paul G. Halligan have established this award in his honour.
-The award will be presented to a deserving undergraduate student who holds an official student governing position, played four or more intramural sports, exemplifies high leadership qualities and contributes greatly to the spirit of the student body at the Faculty of Pharmacy.
+The award will be presented to a deserving undergraduate student who holds an official student governing position, has played intramural sports in the year of the award, exemplifies high leadership qualities and contributes greatly to the spirit of the student body at the Faculty of Pharmacy.